Nora’s Web Development story

 - Flathead Valley Community College: AA, Business

 All three of my degree programs fought for time and attention with the responsibilities for 5 children, ranging from grade school age to high school.
 Starting in 1994, it was a long road to completing the MS in 2008.
-But, the process has given me a firm belief that anyone can program, if they have the time and the “wanna”.
+But, the process has given me a firm belief that anyone can fit into the world of web development, if they have the time and the “wanna”.
 And, small business owners and staff can learn how to manage their own websites effectively.

 My choice of work after finishing my degrees was to help small businesses and non-profits take control of their own business presence.
 My work is half training and half development.
 Every day, I use lessons learned in both my Computer Science classes and my Business classes.
 I learn something new with every client, and each client benefits from knowledge gained from all previous clients.